Big Bad Mouse: Shaftesbury Theatre run

-After two years of highly successful touring all over the UK it was decided in 1967 to commence a season in London's West End at the intimate Shaftesbury Theatre.
-Just before the run started Eric Sykes was taken ill and hospitalised.
-At short notice his part was taken by the multitalented Roy Castle, who stayed with the show for most of the three-times-extended three-year London run to sold-out houses.
+After two years of highly successful touring all over the UK, it was decided in 1967 to commence a season in London's West End at the intimate Shaftesbury Theatre.
+Just before the run started, Eric Sykes was taken ill and hospitalised.
+At short notice, his part was taken by the multitalented Roy Castle, who stayed with the show for most of the three-times-extended three-year London run to sold-out houses.

 Castle's additional skills as a musician, a singer and as a supple dancer brought an extra facet to the show, which by now bore little resemblance to the original script.
 Castle inserted a trumpet solo into the show while Edwards walked into the front stalls and sat, apparently bored, reading a newspaper.
 He later joined Castle on stage playing the euphonium in a musical duet.
 Castle also tap danced all over the stage, the set, the desks and a large leather armchair.
 Edwards had often stepped forward about three quarters through the show and announced sotto voce after another character's line "And that,… ladies and gentlemen,… is the last remaining line from the original script!"
-With Castle in the cast it now prompted Edwards to additionally comment earlier in the performance, just after Castle's bespectacled first entrance "The last actor (Sykes) was deaf…and now they have given me a blind one to work with" - Castle was genuinely short sighted and the glasses he wore were his own prescription pair.
+With Castle in the cast, it now prompted Edwards to additionally comment earlier in the performance, just after Castle's bespectacled first entrance: "The last actor (Sykes) was deaf…and now they have given me a blind one to work with".
+However, Castle was genuinely short-sighted, and the glasses he wore were his own prescription pair.
 When he later removed them, as the confident Bloome, Edwards commented to the audience "You do realise he can't see a damn thing now, don't you?"

-With the play effectively finished Edwards and Castle returned to the stage each night for an encore that often lasted for over an hour of jokes and routines, often 'attacking' the front stalls and private boxes with toy machine guns filled with table tennis balls.
+With the play effectively finished, Edwards and Castle returned to the stage each night for an encore that often lasted for over an hour of jokes and routines, often 'attacking' the front stalls and private boxes with toy machine guns filled with table tennis balls.
 The audience in the expensive private boxes were usually the recipients of most of the more outrageous ribbing and leg-pulling during the show.

-When the London show closed in 1970, Eric Sykes returned to the role as Bloome and it was taken on a repeat national tour of almost every theatre in the UK with the remainder of the original West End cast.
-For the next three years the show also toured extensively across the Middle East and Australia.
+When the London show closed in 1970, Sykes returned to the role as Bloome, and it was taken on a repeat national tour of almost every theatre in the UK with the remainder of the original West End cast.
+For the next three years, the show also toured extensively across the Middle East and Australia.